nagy135/rpm/README.md

 * Server/Client architecture
 * ...

-This project was created with multiple weeks-long breaks, therefore my whole ideas might be inconsistent across whole project.
-I plan on refactoring it in future, but keep it at mind !
+This project was created with multiple weeks-long breaks, therefore my ideas might be inconsistent across entire project.
+I plan on refactoring it in future, but keep it in mind !

 ## TODO
 * ~~avoid user to simply remove password_hash and use init (probably just wipe records if init is used)~~